-Join us for UHV Discovers, an ongoing discussion about research at UHV.
+Join us for UHV Discovers, an ongoing conversation about the research at UHV.

-Dr. Mike Wiblishauser and Dr. Sharon de Marin from the College of Education and Health Professions will share their research.
+Sharon de Marin, from the College of Education and Health Professions, Assistant Professor (rescheduled) and Wahidah Binti Hashim, a visiting Fulbright Scholar, will share their research.

-Dr. Michael Wiblishauser will present information about the 2019 Victoria Alliance Against Chronic Kidney Disease program, a community health program funded by The Blue Cross/Blue Shield of Texas, that targeted the reduction in chronic kidney disease in Victoria County.
+Michael Wiblishauser, presented information about the 2019 Victoria Alliance Against Chronic Kidney Disease program, a community health program funded by The Blue Cross/Blue Shield of Texas, that targeted the reduction in chronic kidney disease in Victoria County.
 The program was comprised of educational, nutritional, physical activity, and health screenings components, and was able to reach 90 participants from Victoria County.
 The final assessment of the program indicated that it made modest improvements on the overall health of participants.